If you’ve recently become self-employed or your hours have reduced, you might be nervous about remortgaging.

 The company lending you the money cares about the length of time you’ve worked with a company and what your total income is on a regular basis.

-The ‘regular’ part is important because it gives the lender an idea of what your average monthly income is, and after allowing for other bills, what you can afford to pay each month for a mortgage.
-You’ll need to prove all income generated, which means payslips and submitting your bank statements.
+The “regular” part is important because it gives the lender an idea of your average monthly income, and after allowing for other bills, what you can afford to pay each month on a mortgage.
+You’ll need to prove all the income you’ve generated, which means submitting payslips and your bank statements.

-Can I Get a Remortgage Self-Employed and Employed?
+Can I Get a Remortgage for Self Employed and Employed?

-Yes, you can remortgage if you’re both self-employed and employed.
-As with any self-employed application, you’ll need to show that you’re registered with HMRC (unless your income is under their threshold for self-employment) and be able to provide evidence of income.
+Yes, you can remortgage if you’re both self employed and employed.
+As with any self employed application, you’ll need to show that you’re registered with HMRC (unless your income is under their threshold for self employment) and provide evidence of your income.

-The sticking point with being both employed and self-employed is that you’ll need to provide two to three years of evidence of self-employment income and potentially only three months for your employed work.
-The good news is that you can also provide evidence of future contracts for your business that haven’t started yet, which will help you to obtain a mortgage.
+The sticking point with being both employed and self employed is that you’ll need to provide 2 – 3 years of evidence of self employment income and potentially only 3 months for your employed work.
+The good news is that you can also provide evidence of future contracts for your business that haven’t started yet, which will help you obtain a mortgage.

-No, self-employed remortgages aren’t necessarily more expensive than any other type of mortgage.
-A remortgage is based on risk, and risk is based on a number of different factors, such as your credit score, how much of your house you own, and how much you earn each month.
+No, self employed remortgages aren’t necessarily more expensive than any other type of mortgage.
+A remortgage is based on risk, and risk is determined by a number of different factors - such as your credit score, how much of your house you own and how much you earn each month.

-If you need further information on this topic, or to speak to one of our expert advisers, give us a call on 0330 433 2927 or enquire online.
+If you need further information on self employed remortgages, or to speak to one of our expert remortgage advisers, give us a call on 0330 433 2927 or enquire online.

 Compare remortgage rates and deals with our mortgage comparison tool and discover how this type of mortgage works, the process and if it’s suitable for you.